Physics-50/Module-3/docs/weak3.md

 The LCD has structure that looks like a two-dimensional array of windows, or two-dimensional array of slits.
 In other words, it has a diffraction grating-like structure.
 It makes sense, then, that if we shine a laser through, there ought to be some sort of diffraction pattern.

 Go ahead and mount the LCD on your optical rail and shine your laser through the LCD.
 You will see a bunch of bright dots, creating a rectangular grid, with uniform spacing between maxima.
-By measuring the distance between these maxima and given the laser wavelength (determined in lab this module!), one can determine the distance between the pixels, and thus deduce the resolution of the screen, by employing the same equation used to determine the wavelength of your laser.
+By measuring the distance between these maxima and given the laser wavelength (for the purpose of this estimate please use the value written on the laser itself not the value you measured.
+Make sure to take note of this value in your lab notebook), one can determine the distance between the pixels, and thus deduce the resolution of the screen, by employing the same equation used to determine the wavelength of your laser.

 If we wanted to work this out very precisely we would follow the full procedure of this module, collecting a careful set of data and plotting $$x$$ v.s. $$L$$ to accurately determine the pixel spacing, d (making use of the laser wavelength to do this calculation). **We do not expect you to do this.
 This is just an estimate.
 You only need to measure $$x$$ one time at a single $$L$$ value and estimate the pixel spacing from there.** You should do take a measurement in both the horizontal and vertical direction, but only need to take one measurement in each direction.
 Note that pixel spacing is the separation between a repeating unit. i.e. it would be for example the distance from the center of one of the red rectangles that you see to the center of the next red rectangle.